 UPoor: What did the activities of the Poor People’s Campaign look like in Pennsylvania?

-Borja: The way that we've looked at political education is that it's been fundamentally focused on advancing our base-building and organizing work: political education as an instrument to raise awareness of the four evils that the Poor People's Campaign is tackling—systemic racism, poverty, the war economy and ecological devastation, along with the distorted moral narrative; political education to raise awareness of the obstacles that we're facing whether it be through power analysis or by studying the political economy within Pennsylvania; but also political education as a way of bringing in new members into the Poor People's Campaign.
-We've seen it as an incredible way of informing the strategic, tactical and policy work that we do, as both something that is counter-hegemonic, but also counter-educational in the sense that we view it as helping to teach us what we weren't taught in our various educational institutions.
-And so we've done this through different ways; we've done different political education sessions.
-We've had discussions around key texts, but we're also going to be looking at doing a lot more power analysis and analysis of the political economy in Pennsylvania, creating instruments and materials to bring new members in and to orient them, looking at leadership across difference and what that means not just in the PPF but also in the PPC.
+Borja: The way that we’ve looked at political education is that it’s been fundamentally focused on advancing our base-building and organizing work: political education as an instrument to raise awareness of the four evils that the Poor People’s Campaign is tackling—systemic racism, poverty, the war economy and ecological devastation, along with the distorted moral narrative; political education to raise awareness of the obstacles that we’re facing whether it be through power analysis or by studying the political economy within Pennsylvania; but also political education as a way of bringing in new members into the Poor People’s Campaign.
+We’ve seen it as an incredible way of informing the strategic, tactical and policy work that we do, as both something that is counter-hegemonic, but also counter-educational, in the sense that we view it as helping to teach us what we weren’t taught in our various educational institutions.
+And so we’ve done this through different approaches.
+We’ve done different types of political education sessions; we’ve had discussions around key texts, but we’re also going to be looking at doing a lot more power analysis and analysis of the political economy in Pennsylvania, creating instruments and materials to bring new members in and to orient them, looking at leadership across difference and what that means not just in PPF but also in the PPC.

 Phil: You can see tons of potential, and where it has existed it’s been an incredible source of sustenance and inspiration and community building.

 And so one of the leaders from CADBI (Coalition to Abolish Death by Incarceration) would comment “Yeah man, all of the leaders in CADBI, many of them have health care struggles.”
 And leaders from MILPA (El Movimiento de Inmigrantes Líderes en Pensilvania) would say the same thing.
 Many of the folks in PPF have housing struggles, and ACT UP Philadelphia has been really organizing some serious work on the housing front in Philadelphia.
-One of the groups has experience in defending and advocating and supporting parents, women in particular, whose children are being threatened by being taken away by the state, and so they rallied around one of PPF's members who is facing that kind of situation.
+One of the groups has experience in defending and advocating for and supporting parents, women in particular, whose children are being threatened with being taken away by the state, and so they rallied around one of PPF’s members who is facing that kind of situation.

 UPoor: What do you think has been accomplished with the Poor People’s Campaign so far in Pennsylvania?
 Do you have any lessons learned?